-The Atomic Energy Regulatory Board (AERB) is mandated to formulate the necessary regulations and requirements with respect to safety of nuclear and radiation facilities.
-AERB has wellestablished systems and process for development of regulatory documents which consider in detail the requirements of relevant IAEA documents, feedback from operating experience as well as the current best practices.
+AERB is mandated to formulate the necessary regulations and requirements with respect to safety of nuclear and radiation facilities.
+AERB has well-established systems and process for development of regulatory documents which consider in detail the requirements of relevant IAEA documents, feedback from operating experience as well as the current best practices.
 These regulatory requirements are reviewed from time to time and updated taking account of the latest IAEA requirements in the relevant area.
-AERB has issued the safety code on site evaluation of nuclear facilities (2014) and design of light water reactor based NPPs (2015), which are in line with the latest requirements specified in the IAEA documents and incorporate the lessons learned from the accident at Fukushima Daiichi NPP.
-The details of siting and design requirements as brought out in these codes are described in Articles-17 & 18.
-AERB has also taken up the revision of the existing requirements for design of PHWR based NPPs and development of a Code on Design of Sodium Cooled Fast Reactor based NPPs.
-These requirement documents are in advanced stage of publication.
+AERB has issued the Safety Codes on site evaluation of nuclear facilities (2014) and design of light water reactor based NPPs (2015), which are in line with the latest requirements specified in the IAEA documents and incorporate the lessons learned from the accident at Fukushima Daiichi NPP.
+The details of siting and design requirements as brought out in these Safety Codes are described in Articles-17&18.
+AERB has also taken up the revision of the existing Safety Code for design of PHWR based NPPs and development of a Safety Code on Design of Sodium Cooled Fast Reactor based NPPs.
+These Safety Codes are in advanced stage of publication.
+In the interim, the enhanced safety requirements emanating from lessons learned from the accident at Fukushima Daiichi NPP have been made mandatory for NPPs under construction.

-As brought out in the National Reports to the 2nd Extraordinary Meeting and 6th & 7th Review Meetings of the CNS, certain safety enhancements were identified for Indian NPPs based on the review conducted post the accident at Fukushima Daiichi NPPs.
+As brought out in the National Reports to the 2nd Extraordinary Meeting and 6th, 7th & 8th Review Meetings of the CNS, certain safety enhancements were identified for Indian NPPs based on the review conducted subsequent to the accident at Fukushima Daiichi NPPs.
 All the NPPs that were in operation and under construction were directed to implement the identified safety enhancements in a timely manner.
 In parallel, AERB carried out review of its existing regulatory documents with regard to the lessons learned from the accident at Fukushima Daiichi NPPs.
-These aspects were also brought out in the national report of India for the 6th & 7th Review Meetings of CNS.
-Based on this review, AERB is progressively revising the identified documents, as per its established process, for incorporating the lessons learned from the accident at Fukushima Daiichi NPPs, as well as to take account of the aspects in the latest IAEA documents.
+Based on this review, AERB is progressively revising the identified regulatory documents, as per its established process, for incorporating the lessons learned from the accident at Fukushima Daiichi the Fukushima Daiichi NPPs, as well as to take account of the aspects in the latest IAEA documents.